Skip to Content

 Key Points:

-• On the Strip, Circus Circus was the cheapest option with Sahara finishing second.
+• On the Strip, Circus Circus was the cheapest option with STRAT and Excalibur finishing second and third respectively.

-• Downtown, Binion’s was the least expensive option with Golden Gate right on its heels.
+• Downtown, Binion’s was the least expensive option with Golden Gate and El Cortez right on its heels.

 Doing Vegas on a budget isn’t as easy as it used to be.
 Prices are on the rise, and new “innovative” fees seem to be sprouting up left and right.

-With that in mind, I thought it would be helpful to share which options rank among the cheapest hotels in Las Vegas, both on the Strip & Downtown.
+With that in mind, I thought it would be helpful to share which are the cheapest hotels in Las Vegas, both on the Strip & Downtown.

-From there, I’ll be able to determine an average nightly rate and the least expensive option.
-Nightly resort fees will be accounted for in the average room rate as well.
+From there, I’ll be able to determine an average nightly rate and determine the least expensive option.
+Nightly resort fees will be accounted for in the average room rate.

 It’s also important to point out that the average rate results that I came up with are not necessarily reflective of how low mid-week rates can get.
 Every hotel on the list can commonly be had for around $30 during non-peak times before fees.

-Now, keep in mind, cheapness is usually inversely related to quality, cleanliness, and luxury.
+Now, keep in mind that cheapness is usually inversely related to quality, cleanliness, and luxury.

 As the old adage says, “You get what you pay for”.
 Ultimately, however, if a cheap place to rest your head is what you seek, these budget hotels could be a great option.